elasticpath/epcc-search-ast-helper/README.md

 ## Introduction

 This project is designed to help consume the `EP-Internal-Search-Ast-v*` headers.
-In particular, it provides functions for converting for processing these headers in a variety of use cases.
+In particular, it provides functions for processing these headers in a variety of use cases.

 ### Retrieving an AST
-The `GetAst` function will convert the JSON header into a struct that can be then be processed in various ways
+The `GetAst()` function will convert the JSON header into a struct that can be then be processed by other functions:

 ```go
 package example